 A requirement made by the urban landscape commission was to make the two completely different activities, namely a multi-storey car park and a hotel, into a unified block, the whole of which is suspended from the ground to allow access to the ruins.

-Renovation of existing 1920s palazzo, Luxury Hotel
+Renovation of Palazzo Montemartini, Luxury Hotel

 Palazzo Montemartini built in 1908 is located opposite the Termini railway station in Rome and next to the National Archaeological Museum, once the site the ancient Roman Baths of Diocletian.
 Part of the early Roman city wall (Mura Serlianae) sits in the entry garden facing the station.
 Both the site and the building have inspired many of the themes explored in this project.
 They also brought with them a number of challenges: a conservation order on all the exteriors and some of the interiors.
 The structure and the original internal arrangement were not immediately suitable to the programme of a hotel.
 This meant the design on the 87 guests rooms in seven or eight “types” which were then adapted to the existing building one by one.
 Nevertheless, the difficulties combined with the character of the building and particularly its siting provide a continual stimulus channelled into the three main themes developed in the design.

 Architectural design of building volume, from initial concept phase (winner of competition held by SEA), planning permission, detailed design of exterior cladding systems and site supervision.
 Interiors of entrance and lobby spaces.
 Completed October 2010, 436 Guest Rooms; Area 50.000 m2; Budget €64m.
 Client DEC